ABT 298 006/198 009 | Fall Quarter 2017

 - To provide students with practical analytical tools to work in development with a focus on food and health projects.

 At the end of the course, students will be able to:

-- Describe concepts related to Food and Health issues and explain the key principles of a D-Lab team approach required for effective innovation, design, and dissemination.
+- Describe concepts related to food systems and explain the key principles of a D-Lab team approach required for effective innovation, design, and dissemination.

 - Develop the critical thinking skills needed to analyze case studies targeted to food and health topics with respect to technological, financial, environmental and social impacts.

-- Identify key stakeholders in food and health challenges and develop approaches to achieve their buy-in (power mapping).
+- Identify key stakeholders in food systems challenges and develop approaches to achieve their buy-in (power mapping).

 - Identify opportunities where multi-disciplinary collaboration can be more effective than a singular professional approach in achieving food and health improvements.

 - Develop leadership skills to coordinate team efforts beyond own profession (group management, active listening, strategic thinking, and adaptability).